Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 These are synthetic forms of a steroid called cortisol.
 It’s normal to have fluctuations, but there can be problems with stress levels and immune responses in extreme cases.

-Because of its impact on the immune system and how it releases proteins to trigger inflammation, corticosteroids have become a great tool in naturally reducing the trigger for inflammation [3].
+Because of their impact on the immune system and how they release proteins to trigger inflammation, corticosteroids have become a great tool for naturally reducing the trigger for inflammation, according to the Cleveland Clinic [2].

 Dr. Jason Winkelmann, a naturopathic doctor and a chiropractor at True Health Natural Pain Center, strictly warns against long-term steroid use.